vkai/CarND-Path-Planning-Project/README.md

 4. Run it: `./path_planning`.

 Here is the data provided from the Simulator to the C++ Program

+#### The map of the highway is in data/highway_map.csv
+Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

+The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

 #### Main car's localization Data (No Noise)